rewgs/rewgs/README.md

 * `cue-queue`: cross-platform solution for automated stem-printing
 * `ReaConform`: automates conforming cues to new picture
 * `zdash`: cli dashboard for monitoring zfs; like `htop` for zfs, written in Go
+* `DAW Report`: crowd-sourced database for DAW/plugin/OS/etc version compatability and stability
+* `dpy`: Python library for interacting with Digital Performer's OSC API
+* `deepee`: A companion app for Digital Performer, utilizing `dpy` under the hood
+* `awks`: package and license manager for audio plugins

 Clients and credits include:
 * [Bear McCreary](https://bearmccreary.com/) and [Sparks & Shadows](https://sparksandshadows.com/)